 Condition~(ii) in terms of batch size $K$ provides a straightforward intuition.
 Larger batch sizes make agents more confident that, if the object is allocated, it is likely that the quality is good.
 For the same reason, however, a batch size that is \emph{too large} incentivizes everyone to opt in, including those with negative signals.
-Borrowing the terminology from the voting literature, $\overline{K}(\mu)$ is designed to make each agent's decision \textit{pivotal}: $\overline{K}(\mu)$ is the maximum batch size that guarantees incentive compatibility.
+Borrowing the standard terminology from the voting literature, $\overline{K}(\mu)$ is designed to make each agent's decision \textit{pivotal}: $\overline{K}(\mu)$ is the maximum batch size that guarantees incentive compatibility.
 On the other hand, if the batch size is \textit{too small}, then the allocation decision depends on learning from a sample size that is too small to offer reliable information, making agents with positive signals reluctant to opt in.
 Thus, $\underline{K}(\mu)$ is the minimum batch size that ensures incentive compatibility.
-Furthermore, Lemma~\ref{lemma: ic-combined} gives rise to the following observation.